ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'ecdh_params', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-The CBOR map MAY include the following configuration parameters, whose CBOR abbreviations are defined in {{iana-ace-groupcomm-parameters}} of this document.
+The CBOR map MAY include the following configuration parameters, whose CBOR abbreviations are defined in {{groupcomm-parameters}} of this document.

 * 'det_req', encoded as a CBOR simple value.
 Its value is "true" (0xf5) if the OSCORE group uses deterministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}, or "false" (0xf4) otherwise.
 This parameter MUST NOT be present if the configuration parameter 'group_mode' has value "false" (0xf4).